Family Activities and Events at T&T 2018 - Rain or Shine!

 Fun for the Whole Family

 It's a grand day of outdoor adventure at the South Cumberland State Park Visitor Center!
 You'll find numerous interactive Family Fun activities, FREE for kids and the adults who accompany them!
-At noon, at the amphitheater, we'll feature live music from the Tracy Acoustic Jam.
+At noon, at the amphitheater, we'll feature live music by the Tracy Acoustic Jam, and at 1:15, also at the amphitheater, by the Dubose Deacons!
 Don't forget to bring a picnic lunch, blanket and/or lawn chairs!
 For another lunch option, you can visit the on-site food truck from Shenanigans restaurant in Sewanee.
 Also be on the lookout for Ramble, the Tennessee State Parks raccoon mascot, and Artemis, the park’s red-tailed hawk, who will be out and about!
 For the adults, we have a great line-up of nature-themed speakers and workshops, scheduled throughout the day at the new amphitheater, and in our program tent.

 Here's what you'll find at Trails and Trilliums Family Fun this year: